 Choosing a Money Belt

-Choose a money/passport option that is best for you.
+Like your backpack, your money belt is always going to be near.
+Get a good one.
 Most travelers opt for a money belt that goes around the waist rather than the neck.
 Money solutions that go around the neck are ugly, obvious, and way too easy to grab or cut.

 - The idea is to conceal your money, so opt for a fleshtone or neutral color instead of something bright.